 I made my first ham ever this past Thanksgiving, and it was everything!
 My husband and I ate ham for days—I don’t think I’ve ever seen him happier (mostly kidding)—but all good things must come to an end.
 I was left with a nice and meaty ham bone and no desire to eat ham again for a loooong time, so I wrapped it up and popped it into the freezer.
 I just knew I would find a recipe I could use it in.
-This ham bone soup recipe is it.
+This Ham Bone Soup with Great Northern Beans and Kale recipe is it.

 Rich in flavor, this hearty Ham Bone Soup with white beans and kale is the perfect comfort food for a chilly or damp and rainy day!

 You will have to puree the broth and vegetables (step 5).
-I ladled it out of the cooking pot and into my blender a little at a time.
-I found out very quickly to do this in small batches and place a folded dish towel over the lid while blending.
-It’s hot liquid, and it splashes.
-This is yet another time I wish I had an immersion blender so I could have just blended everything in the pot.
-It would have been quicker and safer.
+The first time I made this soup, I ladled it out of the cooking pot and into my blender a little at a time.
+I found out very quickly to do this in small batches and place a folded dish towel over the lid while blending because it’s a hot liquid that splashes.

 I wasn’t sure of was how easy it would be to remove the ham from the bone.
 It turns out the ham was incredibly tender after simmering for almost 2 hours.
 It came right off the bone with almost no effort.
 I just used a fork to gently pull it away from the bone.